 Well-timed follow-ups can help you avoid making your team members feel as though you’re breathing down their necks.
 Check-ins can consist of simple questions like “how are you doing?” or “Any concerns with the team?”.
 These can elicit a short “everything’s great!” or open up a deeper conversation.
 Shared progress reports are a great way for everyone to view the team’s entire progress collectively and to encourage further team communication.

 Team meetings should create opportunities to review goals and track progress, with each individual reporting their individual progress and contribution.
 Individual reports encourage self-accountability and keep finger-pointing in check.

 3. Assess Engagement and Motivation.

 At some point, all employees experience decreased levels of engagement or performance.
 Some employees will continue poor performance, even with a solid system of accountability.
 Don’t hold back on addressing poor performers as soon as you identify them.
 Their performance might have a significant impact on the rest of the team.

 One-on-ones might be helpful for you to address the issue.
 Figure out why the employee is performing the way they are.
 Find the root of the problem, and then apply your leadership skills, remembering to utilize compassion.
 Assumptions can be the death of us, so don’t venture to make assumptions about employee situations.
 They may be going through circumstances beyond your knowledge.
 Start by asking questions about their performance.
 “You haven’t been reporting X and Y. How are you feeling about the project?
 What challenges are you experiencing?”

 This is where you’ll apply the right leadership style to match the situation.
-Sometimes managers fear coming across as confrontational, or fear that they will damage their social relationship with their colleagues.
-It’s natural to want people to like us and to desire avoiding any actions that may be perceived as aggressive.
+Sometimes managers fear coming across as confrontational or fear that they will damage their social relationships with their colleagues.
+It’s natural to want people to like us and avoid any actions that may be perceived as aggressive.
 However, leaders should understand the potential long-term setbacks that result from holding back feedback.